ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-chat-app-using-onnxruntime/_review.md

             - It allows models to be exchanged between different frameworks, such as PyTorch and TensorFlow.
         correct_answer: 3
         explanation: >
-            The ONNX (Open Neural Network Exchange) format is an open-source standard designed to enable the sharing and use of machine learning models across different frameworks such as PyTorch, TensorFlow, and others.
+            The ONNX (Open Neural Network Exchange) format is an open-source standard designed to enable the sharing and use of machine learning models across different frameworks such as PyTorch and TensorFlow.
 It allows models to be exported in a unified format, making them interoperable and ensuring they can run on various platforms or hardware.